Can You Trust the Vectors in Your Vector Database? Black-Hole Attack from Embedding Space Defects: Background and Existing Threats

 \textbf{R3: Embedding Inversion (EI).} EI attacks attempt to reconstruct the original data directly from the vector embeddings stored in a database \cite{Morris2023TextER, Zhang2025UniversalZE}.
 Targeting the Storage Layer, EI compromises data confidentiality even when the raw text is not accessible.
 Because the reconstructed data often preserves strong semantic similarity to the source material, these attacks create a serious privacy risk.

-Notably, these attack techniques originate from related domains such as RAG systems, NLP, and general machine learning, and have not been systematically evaluated in the context of vector databases.
-In Section~\ref{evaluation}, we adapt and test these methods in a unified vector database setting, providing the first comprehensive assessment of their threat to production-scale vector database services.

-Existing attacks are constrained to specific target queries and generalize poorly to unseen queries, as evaluated in Section~\ref{subsec:compare-existing attacks}.
-In contrast, our method exploits geometric properties of the high-dimensional space.
+Notably, these attack techniques originate from related domains such as RAG systems, NLP, and general machine learning.
+They are constrained to specific target queries or triggers and generalize poorly to unseen queries.
+In contrast, our method exploits geometric properties of the high-dimensional embedding space.
 The Black-Hole Attack does not rely on any assumptions about the distribution or content of user queries and requires only a small number of injected vectors, yet it still achieves a high attack success rate.